-In this case, petitioner did not comply with or fully participate in the rehabilitative services provided by the DHHR.
-As noted above, petitioner failed to remedy the conditions of neglect and abuse.
-Further, petitioner's unwillingness to participate rendered further rehabilitative efforts futile.
+It is clear in this case that petitioner did not respond to or follow through with the rehabilitative services provided by the DHHR.
+As noted above, petitioner failed to fully participate in services and failed to remedy the conditions of neglect and abuse.
 Due to petitioner's failure to remedy the conditions of neglect or abuse, the children would continue to be at risk of the abuse that gave rise to the filing of the petition if returned to petitioner's care.
 Therefore, the circuit court correctly found that it was necessary for the children's welfare to terminate petitioner's custodial and parental rights.
-We find no error in the circuit court's termination of petitioner's custodial and parental rights.
+Accordingly, we find no error in the circuit court's termination of petitioner's custodial and parental rights.